How To Add Charts And Graphs To WordPress

 Once the plugin has been activated, click on Library …

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the admin menu …
+You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your main menu …

 This brings up the plugin’s Visualizer Library screen …

-To add a chart or graph to the plugin’s library, click on Add New …
+To add a chart or graph to the Visualizer library, click on Add New …

-A visual gallery displaying all the types of charts and graphs available will load on your screen.
+A visual gallery displaying all of the built-in kinds of graphs available will load on your screen.

 Select the chart or graph type you would like to create and click on the ‘Next’ button …

-The selected graph/chart type will pop up in a new window.
+Your graph/chart type will pop up in a lightbox.

-- The second row includes the series type (e.g. number, timeofday, etc.)
+- The second row includes the series type (e.g. boolean, datetime, etc.)

-If you are unsure about how to format your CSV file, just use the sample spreadsheet supplied with the plugin.
+If you are unsure about how to format your data CSV, simply study the sample supplied with the plugin.

 Upload CSV File From Computer

-The plugin will import your data and display it using the graph/chart type you have chosen …
+The plugin imports the data from the CSV file and displays it using the graph/chart type you have selected …

 Upload CSV File From The Web